Ernest Goes to Camp poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to Ernest makes the active choice to stop trying to be a "traditional" counselor and instead be himself - embracing his unconventional methods and genuine heart.
 He commits fully to reaching the boys on their terms, not the camp's terms., moving from reaction to action.

 At 46 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat False victory: The boys win a camp competition and fully accept Ernest as their counselor.
+Of particular interest, this crucial beat False victory: The boys win a camp competition and fully accept Ernest as their counselor.
 Ernest achieves his dream of being respected.
 However, the Krader Mining Corporation escalates their efforts to acquire the camp land, raising the stakes significantly., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (74% through) represents the emotional nadir.
 Here, The camp is officially sold to Krader Mining.
 Chief St. Cloud is betrayed, the camp will be destroyed, and Ernest feels he has failed everyone - the boys, the Chief, and the camp's legacy.
 The dream dies.
 Ernest is humiliated and defeated., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.